AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 		Given that we have the following attributes {a, b, c, d, e} write the power set for the above set.

 #### Recursive Feature Elimination
 In this technique, the importance of the features is taken into account to select the features that contribute more to the predictability of the label.
-The idea is to use a model to select the feature recursively and then *examine* how important these features are in predicting the label, then eliminate one or more of them, and again train a model based on the new features subset, then again examine which features contribute less to the predictability of the label to eliminate them.
+The idea is to use a model to select the feature recursively and then *examine* how important these features are in predicting the label for the used estimator(model), then eliminate one or more of them, and again train a model based on the new features subset, then again examine which features contribute less to the predictability of the label to eliminate them.
 The procedure goes through several iterations depending on the specified number of features that we would like to keep.
 This method is more efficient than sequential feature selection (discuss next) because the feature importance is already a byproduct of the model-training exercise.

 #### Sequential Feature Selection
 In this technique, the metric of the model performance (such as its accuracy) is used to judge whether a feature subset is effective in predicting the label.
 This means that if we have m features, and we want to reduce them into m-1 features, then we need to build/train m separate models corresponding to each eliminated feature and then compare the final model score (such as accuracy) in order to decide which feature to eliminate.
 This is a backward method.
 There is also a forward method of adding features instead of removing features.